angeloxx/cert-manager-essendi-xc-issuer/README.md

 ```

 The secret must be Opaque and contain the following fields:
-* client-id: the client ID used to authenticate with the Essendi XC API
+* client-id: the client ID used to authenticate with the essendi xc API
-* client-secret: the client secret used to authenticate with the Essendi XC API
+* client-secret: the client secret used to authenticate with the essendi xc API
 * signature-key: the key used to sign the request
 * token: the token used to authenticate